Following These Simple Safety Tips Can Help You Get the Most Benefit From Your Medications

 Keep a Medication List

-We don't like to think of emergencies, but they do happen and sometimes at the most inconvenient times.
+We don't like to think of emergencies, but they do happen and usually at the most inconvenient times.
 While you may think you will be able to tell first responders about the medications you take, stress and anxiety can cause you to forget them.
-Moreover, if you are unconscious, there is no way for you to communicate your medications.
-For this reason, it's a good idea to have an up-to-date list of all medications and dosages with you, especially when traveling.
-Consider giving a copy to a friend or loved one you trust.
-Don't forget to write down why you are taking a particular medication and how often you take it.
+Moreover, if you are unconscious, there is no way for you to communicate your medications and medical history.
+For this reason, it's a good idea to have an up-to-date list of all medications and dosages with you, especially when traveling far from home.
+You should also consider giving a copy to a friend or loved one you trust so this person can communicate them to medical professionals.
+Don't forget to write down why you are taking a particular medication, how often you take the medication, and to update the medication if the dosage or frequency changes.

 Be aware of Potential Drug Interactions and Side Effects